 We regard the lawful and correct treatment of personal information as very important to our successful operation and to maintaining confidence between us and those with whom we carry out business.
 We will ensure that we treat personal information lawfully and correctly.

-To this end we fully endorse and adhere to the principles of the General Data Protection Regulation (GDPR).
+To this end we fully endorse and adhere to the principles of the UK General Data Protection Regulation (UK GDPR).

 This policy applies to the processing of personal data in manual and electronic records kept by us in connection with our human resources function as described below.
-It also covers our response to any data breach and other rights under the GDPR.
+It also covers our response to any data breach and other rights under the UK GDPR.

 This policy applies to the personal data of job applicants, existing and former employees, apprentices, volunteers, placement students, workers and self-employed contractors.
 These are referred to in this policy as relevant individuals.